$17.8million for ongoing safety improvements to power services in Esperance

 Disadvantaged and vulnerable

-- $6m over 4 years to monitor the 16 offenders currently subject to the Dangerous Sex Offenders Act 2006 through the use of Global Positioning System tracking
+$6m over 4 years to monitor the 16 offenders in the community who are currently subject to the Dangerous Sex Offenders Act 2006 through the use of Global Positioning System tracking

 Environment and Heritage

 $15m over 4 years to establish new marine parks in the South-West & Pilbara regions, including management plans and visitor facilities

 an extra $33m in recurrent & capital funding allocated over the next 4 years to improve the Department of Environment and Conservation’s fire preparedness

 $1m to upgrade existing oxygenation plants on the Canning River, and a further $1m in 2013 14 to build a new oxygenation plant on the Swan Canning Riverpark